JaminMartin/C8855-PhotonCounter/README.md

 ## TODO's
  - Adjust time (x-axis) to reflect the number of gates + gate time
  - Write a connection and diagnostic script
+ - Expose a higher level function called `measure()` that can take a `config.toml` file for easy integration into [RECLAS](https://github.com/JaminMartin/RECLAS/tree/main)